IBM/lmctl/docs/what-is-new.md

 lmctl get descriptor --help
 ```

-Read more about commands in the [command reference section of the user guide](command-reference/index.md)
+Read more about commands in the [command reference section of the user guide](command-reference/index.md).
+More specifically read about the [Action Based CLI](command-reference/action-based-cli.md)

 # TNCO Python Client